Kali-Santaraṇa Upaniṣad: History

-The text is one of the Vaishnava Upanishads, completed before about 1500 CE, and includes two verses called the Maha-mantra.
-The modern era Kali-Santarana Upanishad is the earliest known Hindu text where this widely known mantra appears.
-It was popularized by one of the Bhakti movement leaders Chaitanya Mahaprabhu in the 16th century.
-The Maha-mantra enunciated in this Upanishad is world-famous through the Hare Krishna (ISKCON) movement.
+The text is one of the Vaishnava Upanishads, composed before about 1500 CE, and includes two verses called the Maha-mantra.
+Kali-Santarana Upanishad is the earliest known Hindu text in which this mantra appears.
+It was popularized by Chaitanya Mahaprabhu in the 16th century.
+The mantra later became famous through the Hare Krishna (ISKCON) movement.

-In Vaishnava etymology the word Hare refers to Hara (literally, captivating, carrying away), personifying goddess Radha who is the Shakti of Krishna ("nada shakti") or and remembers her as the one who stole the mind of Krishna.
-The word Hare, or Radha, is repeated eight times in the Kali-Santaraṇa mantra and is a reminder of her love for the divine Krishna.
-Popular in Gaudiya Vaishnavism denomination of Hinduism, its devotees assert that the effect of reciting this mantra in Kali-Santaraṇa text is to imbue the pleasure principle emanating from the very innermost part of one's being, feel transcendental ecstasy and revive deep consciousness, remembering the love of God, and to getting rid of the harmful influence of the Kali Yuga.
-The Gaudiya Vaishnava have traditionally asserted that this mantra should be recited audibly because the sound liberates the reciter and the listener.
+In Vaishnava etymology, the word Hare refers to Hara (literally, captivating, carrying away), personifying goddess Radha, who is the Shakti of Krishna ("nada shakti", divine energy) and is described as the one who stole the mind of Krishna.
+The word Hare is repeated eight times in the Kali-Santaraṇa mantra and, in Gaudiya Vaishnavism, is associated with Radha and the eight phases of her love for Krishna.
+In Gaudiya Vaishnavism, its devotees assert that the effect of reciting this mantra in the Kali-Santaraṇa text is to imbue the innermost part of one's being with spiritual pleasure, to experience transcendental ecstasy, to revive deep consciousness through emembering the love of God, and to remove the harmful influence of the Kali Yuga.
+The Gaudiya Vaishnava traditionally asserted that the mantra should be recited audibly because the sound liberates the reciter and the listener.

 In the anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, the Kali-Santarana Upanishad is listed at number 103.The Upanishad is not in the anthology of 52 popular Upanishads in north India by Colebrooke, nor is it found in the Bibliotheca Indica anthology of popular Upanishads in south India by Narayana.

 Contents

-At the end of the Dvapara Yuga (the third out of four yugas or epochs or eras, or ages, described in the scriptures of Hinduism), sage Narada approached Brahma and requested him to enlighten him on the path he should follow to alleviate the detrimental effects of the Kali Yuga.
+At the end of the Dvapara Yuga (the third out of four yugas described in Hindu scriptures), sage Narada approached Brahma and requested him to enlighten him on the path he should follow to alleviate the detrimental effects of the Kali Yuga.
 Brahma said that by way of taking the name of the supreme deity Narayana, all the tribulations of Kali yuga will be washed away.
 These sixteen names to be chanted are as: